nightscribe/night-land-website/README.md

 1. The design is screen-size responsive.

 2. It's light on dark.
-This is The Night Land.
+This is the Night Land.

 3. Most items are centered.